-Enter amount from Federal Form 1040, line 36; 1040A, line 20 or 1040NR, line 35 applicable to Rhode Island income.
+Enter amount from Federal Form 1040, Schedule 1, line 36 or Federal Form 1040NR, line 34 applicable to Rhode Island income.
 If an adjustment item relates to wage or salary income earned partly inside and partly outside Rhode Island or to income from a business which is carried on both inside and outside Rhode Island, the adjustment item must be allocated to Rhode Island on the same basis as the income to which it relates.
-Attach Schedule.
+Attach Schedule